downshift-js/downshift/src/hooks/useSelect/README.md

 Optional properties:

+- `ref`: if you need to access the menu element via a ref object, you'd call the function like this: `getMenuProps({ref: yourMenuRef})`.
+As a result, the menu element will receive a composed `ref` property, which guarantees that both your code and `useSelect` use the same correct reference to the element.

 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks call this `innerRef`.
 So you'd call: `getMenuProps({refKey: 'innerRef'})` and